-11 Marcus Aurelius was Roman emperor from 161 to 180AD and a Stoic philosopher.
-23
+10 Marcus Aurelius was Roman emperor from 161 to 180AD and a Stoic philosopher.
+22

-Or...The success of Fontenelle12 was due partly to his handling with a light touch subjects that until then were for long-faced pedants.
-His Dialogues contained juvenilia, or worse it is sometimes said, but taken in the round his attitude led to much rethinking about the mind-set of the day.
+Or...The success of Fontenelle11 was due partly to his handling with a light touch subjects that till then were for long-faced pedants.
+His Dialogues contained juvenilia, or worse it is sometimes said, but taken in the round his attitude caused rethinking about the mind-set of the day.
 He was not mesmerised by tradition.
 One has only to think of the contemporary doctrinaire attitudes to religion.
 He thought for himself, much as is being advocated afresh in these pages.

-Commentators had taken Cato's13 suicide as one mark of his greatness but Fontenelle reflected on the story and concluded the suicide was merely about sullenness and vanity.
-He was seen by some in French pre-revolutionary drawing rooms as a vapid, if witty, dilettante and he had to fight to get into the Académie Française but when he achieved his ambition, he saw the key issue and he knew where to stop.
+Commentators had taken Cato's12 suicide as one mark of his greatness but Fontenelle reflected on the story and concluded the suicide was but about sullenness and vanity.
+He was seen by some in French pre-revolutionary drawing rooms as a vapid, if witty, dilettante and had to fight to get into the Académie Française but when he achieved his ambition, he saw the key issue and he knew where to stop.